gumaerc-testorg/hst.510-fall-2005/content/pages/readings.md

 Sheehan, John, et al. "A Look Back at the U.S. Department of Energy’s Aquatic Species Program: Biodiesel from Algae."
 National Renewable Energy Laboratory.
 Report NREL/TP-580-24190, July 1998. \[The DOE report on biomass oil from algae, which Briggs draws heavily upon for his article.\]

 Benemann, J. R., J. C. Van Olst, M. J. Massingill, J. C. Weissman, and D. E. Brune.
-"The Controlled Eutrophication Process: Using Microalgae for CO2 Utilization and Agricultural Fertilizer Recycling."
+"The Controlled Eutrophication Process: Using Microalgae for CO{{< sub "2" >}} Utilization and Agricultural Fertilizer Recycling."
 Working paper.
 2002. \[The conference paper that discusses algae farms in the desert Southwest, which forms the basis of Briggs's discussion.\]

 Toda, M., A. Takagaki, M. Okamura, J. N. Kondo, S. Hayashi, K. Domen, and M. Hara.
 "Green chemistry: biodiesel made with sugar catalyst." _Nature_ 438, no. 7065 (November 10, 2005): 178.